 No one has favorited this theater yet

-The Liberty Theatre originally opened in 1920 on Second Street, but moved to its current location four years later, as the New Liberty Theatre.
-This theater could seat about 1,000, and cost $110,000 to construct.
+The Liberty Theatre originally opened on March 15, 1920 on 2nd Street, but moved to its current location four years later, as the New Liberty Theatre, opening on July 19, 1924 with a free children’s matinee at 09:30 and the official opening at 2pm with Corrine Griffith in “Lilies of the Field”.
+This theatre had 1,000 seats and cost $110,000 to construct.
 The exterior is sometimes described as Sullivanesque, while the interior is now mostly the result of a 1930’s Art Deco style remodel.

 When it opened in 1924, the New Liberty Theatre was called “Southwest Louisiana’s Premier Temple of Amusement” and boasted running water and “typhoon-cooled” air as well as several dressing rooms for the live acts which would appear onstage in addition to movies in the Liberty’s early decades.

-Among those to have appeared live at the theater over the years were Fatty Arbuckle, the Bowery Boys, Lash LaRue and Tex Ritter.
+Among those to have appeared live at the theatre over the years were Fatty Arbuckle, the Bowery Boys, Lash LaRue and Tex Ritter.